secondRZ/swe-interview/topics/cs-details.md

   * Create the repo on Github first.
 Then clone it with the git@ ssh version.
   * Within the github folder, create another folder with the project's name, and another folder with .Tests after the name.
   * Within the project folder, \(without the .Tests\), run `dotnet new mvc`, commit the template, then `dotnet restore` and commit that.
 Run `dotnet run` to make sure it's working.
-  * A prompt should come up saying something about things are missing that are necessary to run the project.
-Click yes.
-You should now have a .vscode folder with the correct settings. **TODO: GET THE ACTUAL STEPS TO CREATE THIS FOLDER.**
+  * Once you navigate to Startup.cs, a prompt should come up saying "Required assets to build and debug are missing from 'MVC Forms'.
+Add them?".
+Click **yes**.
+You should now have a .vscode folder with the correct settings.
   * Go into the .Tests folder, and **TODO: FINISH THIS.**
   * Static content goes in the wwwroot folder.
 So anything referenced witn "~/some/path" will be searched for there.
 * **Controllers**